corbin-c/jsmarc/README.md

 Main features are:

  * batch record parsing: displays all the records in a batch in a table, with the raw record followed by selected fields & subfields
- * batch record filtering: giving a list of values and a field, extracts the matching records from a batch
+ * batch record filtering: extracts the matching records from a batch given a list of values and a field.
+Output is a MARC file to download.
- * data extraction: parses records for a given set of fields and displays a summary
+ * data extraction: parses records for a given set of fields and displays a summary.
+Outputs a HTML table or a JSON.
  * MARC help: displays meaning of fields/subfields codes on hover, provides help selecting fields

 ### NodeJS CLI Tool